MarineSeismologySymposium/SIG-ATaCR/README.md

 cd SIG-ATaCR
 ```

 The `DATA`, `EVENTS`, and `Matlab_Setup` folders should now be on your computer.
-Prior to the start of the workshop, move these into your main ATaCR directory, and run `ATaCRSIG_matlabsetup.m` to set up the file and folder structure appropriately.
+Prior to the start of the workshop, move these and the contents of Matlab_Setup into your main ATaCR directory, and run `ATaCRSIG_matlabsetup.m` to set up the file and folder structure appropriately.

 You are ready to go!